Maine Practice Materials with helpful tips

 Labor and Employment Law

-Winger, Lawrence C., Maine Employer's Handbook, 4th ed.
-Naples, ME: Northern New England Law Publishers, 2005 supplement
+Winger, Lawrence C., Maine Employer's Handbook, 5th ed.
+Naples, ME: Northern New England Law Publishers, 2011

 Maine Employee Rights Guide from the Maine Department of Labor